 Welcome to Wheatley Park School

-We take pride in our learning environment and in being a school where Learning Comes First.
-A culture of learning is our highest priority and we balance this with two other key values: ‘Aiming for Excellence’, focusing on being ambitious for every member of the school; and ‘Respect and Responsibility’ which emphasises the way we aim to work together.
+We take pride in our learning environment and in being a school where everyone is enjoying learning, every day.
+We want our young people to develop skills and knowledge, to achieve high standards in their learning, and also to become responsible individuals.
+We promote the development of a ‘Growth Mindset’ amongst our students, helping them to see that with effort, new learning is always possible.
 Teachers and support staff work hard for the young people and we understand that ‘going the extra mile’ can make all the difference.
 New technologies play an increasingly important part in our work, as we seek to prepare youngsters for a fast-changing future.

 We are a school that has been developing and improving in recent years, reflected in real improvements to academic results.
 There is a lot happening here, with a good range of visits and creative and sporting opportunities.

 Our school site is a very special environment and provides endless inspiration in the natural environment, for creative work and especially for the wealth of historical associations.

 The website is full of information and inspiration, but there’s lots more to say.
 Do make contact if you’d like to know more.

 We are proud to be celebrating today with our GCSE students.
 Many congratulations: these students have worked hard and pushed themselves to meet exacting standards.
 And they have the results to show for it!

 63% of our students have achieved the threshold of 5 higher grades including |Maths and English.
 A massive 27% achieved at least 3 A*/A grades.
 And three very impressive individuals gained 10,11 and 12 A* grades.

 One student said 'My teachers were amazing'.
 We agree.

 Big congratulations to our triplets, Caitlin, Freddie and Susannah, who between then have 21 A* and 10 A grades.